1. The Organization shall be known as the Wheatland Senior Hockey League

 18. There shall be appointed positions for Secretary/Treasurer and Statistician.

 20. The Board of Representatives shall hold biannual meetings in the spring and fall of each year.
+The fall meeting shall be considered the annual meeting.

 b.
 Any Team not having a representative at a biannual meeting shall be subject to a fine according to Section 60 of the Constitution